Rudolf von Bennigsen: Biography

 In 1866 Bennigsen, then leader of the liberal opposition in the second chamber of the Estates Assembly, used all his influence to keep Hanover neutral in the Austro-Prussian War, but in vain.
 He took no part in the war, but his brother, who was an officer in the Prussian Army, was killed in Bohemia.
 In May of this year he had an important interview with Bismarck, who wished to secure his support for the reform of the German Confederation, and after the war was over at once accepted the position of a Prussian subject, taking his seat in the diet (parliament) of the North German Confederation and in the Prussian House of Representatives.
 He used his influence to procure as much autonomy as possible for the province of Hanover, but was a strong opponent of the Guelph Party.
 He was one of the three Hanoverians, Ludwig Windthorst and Johann von Miquel being the other two, who at once won for the representatives of the conquered province the lead in both the Prussian and North German parliaments.
 The Nationalverein, its work being done, was now dissolved; but Bennigsen was chiefly instrumental in founding a new political party, the National Liberals, who, while they supported Bismarck's national policy, hoped to secure the constitutional development of the country.

 For the next thirty years Bennigsen was president of the party, and was the most influential of the parliamentary leaders.
 It was chiefly owing to him that the building up of the internal institutions of the empire was carried on without the open breach between Bismarck and the parliament, which was often imminent.
 Many amendments suggested by him were introduced in the debates on the constitution; in 1870 he undertook a mission to Southern Germany to strengthen the national party there, and was consulted by Bismarck while at Versailles.
 It was he who brought about the compromise on the military bill in 1874.
 In 1877 he was offered the post of vice-chancellor with a seat in the Prussian ministry, but refused it because Bismarck or the king would not agree to his conditions.
 From this time his relations with the government were less friendly, and in 1878 he brought about the rejection of the first Socialist Bill.

 In 1883 he resigned his seat in parliament owing to the reactionary measures of the government, which made it impossible for him to continue his former co-operation with Bismarck, but returned in 1887 to support the coalition of national parties.
-One of the first acts of the Emperor Wilhelm II was to appoint him upper president of the Province of Hanover.
+One of the first acts of the Emperor Wilhelm II was to appoint him Oberpräsident of the Province of Hanover.
 In 1897 he resigned this post and retired from public life.
 He died on 7 August 1902.